 (a) Restaurant-level impairment charges are recorded in Closures and impairment expenses, net and resulted primarily from our semi-annual impairment evaluation of long-lived assets of individual restaurants that were being operated at the time of impairment and had not been offered for refranchising.
-We performed an additional impairment evaluation in the first quarter of 2020, considering the adverse effects of the COVID-19 pandemic as an impairment indicator.
-After considering the impairment charges recorded during the corresponding years, the fair value of assets as of the relevant measurement date was \$97 million, \$112 million and \$157 million during the years ended December 31, 2022, 2021 and 2020, respectively.
+After considering the impairment charges recorded during the corresponding years, the fair value of assets as of the relevant measurement date was \$97 million and \$112 million during the years ended December 31, 2022 and 2021, respectively.